xanomanox/TARS-AI/CONTRIBUTING.md

-# Contributing to GPTARS_Interstellar
+# Contributing to TARS-AI

-Welcome to the GPTARS_Interstellar community!
+Welcome to the TARS-AI community!
 We're excited to have you contribute code, CAD files, documentation, or related content to this project.
 This guide is for folks new to GitHub to help you quickly get setup to collaborate on the project.

 > "Everybody good?
 Plenty of slaves for my robot colony?" -TARS